& Master Class

 4. Questions and with any luck at all, Some Answers

-MASTER CLASS: “Bring Me Your Crappiest Song”
+5. Master Class Entitled “Bring Me Your Crappiest Song”

 No one goes to the Doctor when they feel great.
-This Master Class will not be a forum for singers to show off a favorite crowd-pleaser and collect compliments, or for accomplished Pros to intimidate the less experienced with smug vocal pyrotechnics.
+This Masters Class will not be a forum for singers to show off a favorite crowd-pleaser and collect compliments, or for accomplished Pros to intimidate the less experienced with smug vocal pyrotechnics.
 We will listen to each other sing a verse, a chorus, or any part of a song that gives us the kind of grief that makes us dread the sight of the song title on the setlist.
 Then we will make recommendations on how to beat that song into submission using elements of the knowledge and techniques discussed in the first part of this workshop.

-ABOUT PETE: Vocal technician and producer Pete Strobl’s extensive understanding of the voice and his blue-collar approach to the development of singing technique is the result of an eclectic and wide-ranging career as a performer, musical director, and educator.
+ABOUT PETE: Vocal technician and producer Pete Strobl’s extensive understanding of the voice and his blue-collar approach to the development of singing technique is the result of an eclectic and wide-ranging career as a performer, musical director and educator.
 From the Concentus Musicus in Vienna under Nikolaus Harnoncourt to the concert stage as musical director and bassist for Gary Puckett, Pete has taken advantage of every opportunity to observe real singers dealing with real-world situations.

-Originally from Salzburg, Austria, Pete returned to Europe to produce albums in Salzburg, Vienna, and Holland.
+Originally from Salzburg, Austria, Pete returned to Europe to produce albums in Salzburg, Vienna and Holland.
 Pete has worked with both Wolfgang and Eddie Van Halen since the 2007 Van Halen tour.
 His work with Van Halen continued in preparation for the album A Different Kind of Truth.
 Pete continued coaching Wolfgang through the release of his debut solo album as well as his tour in support of Guns n’ Roses.

-Having given workshops to private groups, performing arts schools, and professional organizations from Los Angeles to the prestigious Mozarteum in Salzburg, Pete has settled in the Baltimore area where he teaches and records at The Attic Underground. www.petestrobl.com
+Having given workshops to private groups, performing arts schools and professional organizations from Los Angeles to the prestigious Mozarteum in Salzburg, Pete has settled in the Baltimore area where he teaches and records at The Attic Underground. www.petestrobl.com